Someshwar1006/Bootloader-for-ATMEGA328pb/README.md

 1. Connect the working Arduino (ArduinoISP) to your computer via USB.
 2. Open the Arduino IDE on your computer.
-3. Select the board model and port corresponding to the working Arduino (ArduinoISP) under the **Tools** menu.
+3. Select the correct board model and port corresponding to the working Arduino (ArduinoISP) under the **Tools** menu.
 4. Upload the "ArduinoISP" sketch to the working Arduino (ArduinoISP) using the Arduino IDE.
 The sketch can be found under **File → Examples → ArduinoISP**.

 ### Step 2: Connecting the ATmega328PB Arduino